 These intricate Social Security regulations and how differently they may affect a worker’s retirement income make it critical that you plan ahead.
 Before you make your elections on your CalSTRS pension, you must consider how your monthly cash flow would change with a spouse’s death.

 As a teacher, you have plenty to keep up with and these complex rules on Social Security don’t make it any easier.
 But don’t let it get to you.
 Instead, get informed so you can make best decisions for you and your family.
+One way you may want to begin getting informed is by reading Calstrs Won’t Be Enough For Retirement by my friend and fellow financial planner David Waldrop.

 Update: Not long ago, we made a video that covers the topic of Social Security for Educators.
 I hope you find this helpful as well!